Planning the Exit from Your Arizona Business

-Extracting the wealth out of one's single largest asset is likely to be one of the most important financial events for a business owner and timing is the most critical factor in securing maximum value from the sale of a business.
-While numerous factors may be driving a seller to immediately seek divestiture of their business, ultimately, the needs of the buyer and the conditions of the market ultimately determine the timing and value of a business sale.
+Extracting the wealth out of one’s single largest asset is likely to be one of the most important financial events for a business owner and timing is the most critical factor in securing maximum value from the transfer of a business.
+While numerous factors may be driving an owner to immediately seek divestiture of the business, in reality, the needs of the successor/buyer and the conditions of the market ultimately determine the timing and value of a business transfer (sale or succession).

-To shift the balance of power in your favor, having an exit plan and preparing your business for sale becomes imperative.
-Not having an exit plan in place is like driving at night without headlights.
+To shift the balance of power in your favor, having an Exit Plan and preparing your business for sale or transfer becomes imperative.
+Not having an Exit Plan in place is like driving at night without headlights.
 You are not clear where you are headed; you cannot identify obstacles nor determine the optimal direction to get to where you want to go; and all the while your foot is on the gas.
 In this example, the odds of a negative consequence are great.
-In business, not having an exit plan is risky too and can have numerous negative effects such as reduced business value, adverse tax affects or even closure of the business.
+In business, not having an Exit Plan is risky too and can have numerous negative effects such as reduced business value, adverse tax affects or even closure of the business.

 Some of the many questions you will need to ask yourself in preparing your exit plan include: